 Chrome has supported

 WebAudio since mid 2011, including

-standard interfaces and Googles long-term goal of removing prefixed features,
+interfaces have been supported and Google's long-term goal of removing prefixed

-the prefixed versions of these interfaces have been deprecated since late
+features, the prefixed versions of these interfaces have been deprecated since

 To keep the platform healthy, we sometimes remove APIs from the Web Platform which have run their course.
 There can be many reasons why we would remove an API, such as:

 - They are updated to reflect changes to specifications to bring alignment and consistency with other browsers.

 - They are early experiments that never came to fruition in other browsers and thus can increase the burden of support for web developers.

 Some of these changes will have an effect on a very small number of sites.
 To mitigate issues ahead of time, we try to give developers advanced notice so they can make the required changes to keep their sites running.

 Chrome currently has a process for deprecations and removals of API's, essentially: